This post contains affiliate links. Please see our disclosure policy.

 Chewy Chocolate Chip Oatmeal Cookies made with brown sugar, cinnamon, along with chunks of dried cherries and dark chocolate chips.
-Nostalgic childhood cookies with a few swaps to make delicious cherry chocolate oatmeal cookies.
+A delicious take on the classic oatmeal raisin cookies recipe with chunks of melted chocolate.

 What makes an oatmeal cookie chewy?

 Brown sugar is the key ingredient for a softer chewier cookie!
-The high moisture content provided by the dark brown sugar coupled with a shorter baking time, yields fabulous chewy chocolate chip oatmeal cookies.
+The high moisture content provided by the dark brown sugar paired with a shorter baking time, will give you fabulous chewy texture for these chewy chocolate chip oatmeal cookies.

 - European Style Butter is what I HIGHLY recommend for rich bakery-style flavor.
 European butter (also known as cultured with 82% butterfat) adds so much more depth to your cookie.